alex-schrader/FPLPlayerModel/README.md

 The r^2 value for all players is relatively low, ~0.3 for most.
 This shows that ultimately, the model isn't perfect at predicting as soccer is so unpredictable, but the data can still be used when trying to maximize oppurtunity.

 Of the top 100 players in xG last season: <br />
-Top 5 Players against good teams: Ilkay Gündogan, Conor Gallagher, Gabriel Martinelli, Wout Weghorst, Alexandre Lacazette <br />
+Top 5 Players against strong teams: <br />Ilkay Gündogan, Conor Gallagher, Gabriel Martinelli, Wout Weghorst, Alexandre Lacazette <br /><br />
-Top 5 Players against bad teams: Timo Werner, Ivan Toney, Patson Daka, Pierre-Emerick Aubameyang, Callum Wilson <br />
+Top 5 Players against weak teams: <br />Timo Werner, Ivan Toney, Patson Daka, Pierre-Emerick Aubameyang, Callum Wilson <br /><br />
-Top 5 Players when in form: Gabriel Martinelli, João Pedro, Timo Werner, Ademola Lookman, Mohamed Elyounoussi <br />
+Top 5 Players when in form: Gabriel Martinelli, João Pedro, Timo Werner, Ademola Lookman, Mohamed Elyounoussi <br /><br />
-Top 5 Players when not in form: Christian Nørgaard, Wout Weghorst, Tomas Soucek, Daniel James, Emmanuel Dennis <br />
+Top 5 Players when not in form: <br />Christian Nørgaard, Wout Weghorst, Tomas Soucek, Daniel James, Emmanuel Dennis <br /><br />

 Data for all 100 players is in results.txt